An American Prayer: Release and reception

 An American Prayer was released on November 17, 1978, as "a Jim Morrison Album" with "Music by the Doors".
 It initially sold approximately 250,000 copies, making it the best-selling spoken word album at the time.
-According to John Haeny, it later exceeded the one million copies sold.
-The album included a composite live version of "Roadhouse Blues", which received some radio airplay on rock radio stations.
+According to John Haeny, it later exceeded one million copies sold.
+The album includes a composite live version of "Roadhouse Blues", which received some radio airplay on rock radio stations.
 The album peaked at number 54 on the US charts.
 It was also nominated for the 1980 Grammy Award for Best Spoken Word Album.

 Despite receiving a RIAA platinum certification in the US, An American Prayer received mixed reviews and still divides critics.
 When the album was originally released, longtime Doors' producer Paul A. Rothchild castigated it as a "RAPE of Jim Morrison."
 Rothchild claimed that he had heard all of the reels of master tapes from both the 1969 and the 1970 poetry sessions, and insisted that the three remaining Doors failed to realize Morrison's original intent for an audio presentation of the poetry.
 In a review published in Creem magazine in January 1979, musician Patti Smith felt that the record had some "certain flaws", but commended the fact that it "documents a fragment of the passion of Jim Morrison", adding that, "An American Prayer has been pieced together delicately with obsessive devotion."
 John Haeny (who recorded the original session tapes with Morrison in 1970) wrote in a 2013 essay: "I want people to understand that this album was made by those people who were closest to Jim, both personally and artistically.
 Everyone had the best intentions" and that, "I believe Jim would be pleased.
 Jim would have understood our motivation and appreciated our dedication and heartfelt handling of his work."

 In his 1981 review, Robert Christgau rated An American Prayer "C" (which is about average on his scale).
 He praised the music accompaniment by the surviving members, but criticized Morrison as "a bad poet".
 Rolling Stone described the record as "intriguing" but "suitable mainly for Morrison fanatics."
 On the occasion of the 1995 reissue release, Entertainment Weekly journalist David Browne similarly wrote that An American Prayer is "primarily for those who place great weight on Jim Morrison."
 More recently, Vik Iyengar of AllMusic found the album "interesting", but concluded that it's "not for everyone, but is a must-own for Doors completists and fans of Jim Morrison's poetry."
 Fellow AllMusic critic Matthew Greenwald in contrast, lauded it as an "excellent and underrated" album.